ABMS Member Board Lifelong Learning Requirements

 • Complete one patient safety activity per 3-year cycle.

-• Effective in 2022, complete 60 AMA PRA Category 1 Credits™ (or equivalent) CME credits throughout each 3-year cycle.
+• Complete 75 AMA PRA Category 1 Credits™ (or equivalent) CME credits throughout each 3-year cycle.
 At least 50% of the CME credits must be related to Medical Genetics and Genomics.

 American Board of Neurological Surgery